Descanonge/neba/docs/source/datasets.rst

 abstract class.

-If each subclass of DataManager is associated to a specific dataset, each *instance* of subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only files for a specific year, change the method to open data, etc.
+If each subclass of DataManager is associated to a specific dataset, each *instance* of that subclass corresponds to a set of parameters that can be used to change aspects of the dataset on the fly: choose only files for a specific year, change the method to open data, etc.

 .. _module-system: